ds-wook/web-ctr-prediction/README.md

 #### Gauss Rank
 ![gauss rank](https://github.com/ds-wook/web-ctr-prediction/assets/46340424/4d9ce6bc-8d6c-41f4-b001-298bb4538265)

-Routine to rank a set of given ensemble forecasts according to their "value" This method normally distributes the distribution of each numerical data, resulting in better performance for the model.
+Routine to rank a set of given ensemble forecasts according to their "value".
+This method normally distributes the distribution of each numerical data, resulting in better performance for the model.
 Experimental results show higher performance than ``MinMaxScaler``.

 ### Model